Understanding the Role the HPA Axis Plays in How You Feel

 HPA stands for hypothalamus-pituitary-adrenal, and is so named as an “axis” because they work in tandem and reciprocally.
 Their signaling processes are inextricable, and the systems they affect are also interconnected, which is why mood, stress and energy levels often go hand-in-hand – until you intervene with something like coffee or energy drinks.

-So, how is the HPA axis supposed to work?
-And what’s happening when you add a stimulant to the mix?
+Okay.
+So then, how is this adaptation axis supposed to work?
+And what’s happening when you add caffeine to the mix?
 Let’s discuss:

-Perhaps the most well-known function of the HPA axis is stress response.
+Perhaps the most well-known function of these brain centers is stress response.
 This axis was vital to human evolution, as it’s required for stress adaptation.
 So, what happens when you perceive a stressor?
 Say you’ve run into an ex unexpectedly on the street.
-There’s no time to get away – they saw you:
+There’s no time to get away – they saw you.
+In less than a second or two:

-• The hypothalamus is the control center for the following cascade of events by communicating with the sympathetic nervous system – the one that controls involuntary movements and processes.
-The hypothalamus relays the distress signal to the adrenal glands through the nervous system.
+- The hypothalamus is the control center for the following cascade of events by communicating with the sympathetic nervous system – the one that controls involuntary movements and processes.
+The hypothalamus relays the distress signal through the nervous system.

-• The adrenal glands flood the bloodstream with epinephrine (adrenaline), which redirects all available resources (oxygen, glucose, energy, etc.) to the body’s vital systems and muscles.
+- Glands that secrete stress-response hormones flood the bloodstream with excitatory chemicals, which redirects all available resources (oxygen, glucose, energy, etc.) to the body’s vital systems and muscles.

-Now, what happens when this stressor stays for more than this initial danger moment the amygdala signaled?
+Now, what happens when this stressor stays for more than this initial danger moment that was signaled?
 Say your ex has the audacity to walk up to you and start a conversation, instead of just waving and going away.
-This is where the HPA axis takes over:
+This is where the adaptation axis takes over:

-• When the initial mega-dose of epinephrine starts to wane, the hypothalamus will try to keep the sympathetic nervous system in that heightened state.
-It releases corticotropin-releasing hormone to signal the pituitary gland to mobilize the adrenal system.
+- When the initial mega-dose of stress-triggered energy starts to wane, the hypothalamus will try to keep the sympathetic nervous system in that heightened state.
+It releases a hormone that keeps your fight-flight-freeze mechanism activated and then on guard until the event is over.

-• The amygdala releases a steady supply of cortisol into the bloodstream.
+- The amygdala releases a steady supply of stress chemicals into the bloodstream.

 Wondering what happens when this system tries to deal with chronic, long-term stress?
 Check out our article: Understanding the Dangers and Mechanisms of Chronic Stress.

-Under normal circumstances, the CRH and cortisol signaling by the HPA axis plays a role in serotonin and dopamine regulation.
+Under normal circumstances, the stress signaling by the adaptation axis plays a role in regulation neurotransmitters associated with focus, mood, learning, and stress.
 But this relationship is also reciprocal.
-Low levels of serotonin and dopamine, associated with low mood, let cortisol run wild, further contributing to an irritable exhaustion.
-On the other hand, overactivity of the HPA axis can reduce serotoninergic and dopaminergic activity, contributing to feeling crappy.
+Low levels of feel-good chemicals, associated with low mood, let stress chemicals run wild, further contributing to an irritable exhaustion.
+On the other hand, an overexcited adaptation axis can reduce activity of feel-good chemicals, contributing to feeling crappy.

-HPA overactivity is associated with several major mood and affect disorders, and is a main treatment target in modern psychiatry.
-The key is often to support serotoninergic and dopaminergic activity, and support GABA activity in tandem.
+The adaptation axis overreacting to stress is associated with several major mood and affect conditions, and is a main treatment target in modern psychiatry.
+The key is often to support the activity of pro-mood, pro-cognition chemicals, and support GABA activity in tandem.
 GABA is the body’s calm-down chemical, and is associated with feelings of physical and mental calm.

-Why is HPA overactivity relevant to mood in general?
+Why is overactivity of the adaptation axis relevant to mood in general?
 Because everyone is stressed on a chronic level.
 What a time to be alive.

-The HPA’s Role in Your Daily Energy Levels
+The Brain's Role in Your Daily Energy Levels

-In theory, cortisol isn’t the absolute wrecker that it has come to be in our modern lives.
-Cortisol is actually a key neurochemical in your daily energy levels; the HPA axis uses it to support our sleep/wake cycle by releasing the most in the mornings and gradually lowering them throughout the day.
+In theory, a single stress hromone isn’t the absolute wrecker that it has come to be in our modern lives.
+Cortisol is actually a key neurochemical in your daily energy levels; the adaptation axis uses it to support our sleep/wake cycle by releasing the most in the mornings and gradually reducing release throughout the day.
 This supports alertness in the daytime hours and calmness at night.

 The result?
-Too much cortisol all the time, which, among a host of other things, leads to sleep disturbances and an anxious fatigue.
-Everyone knows what it’s like to get up after a long night of tossing, turning and reliving that awful interaction with your ex, and getting through the day solely through mainlining coffee the whole time.
+Too much external environmental and internal chemical stress all the time, which, among a host of other things, leads to fatigue, problems getting any real kind of rest at night, and generally being an irritable bummer of a person.
+Everyone knows what it’s like to get up after a long night of tossing, turning and reliving that awful interaction with your ex, getting through the day solely through mainlining coffee the whole time.

 Does it work?
 Technically.
 Is it really solving anything?
 Temporarily, maybe.